catppuccin/rofi/README.md

 ## Usage

-First you will need to install a nerd font from the [nerdfonts page](https://www.nerdfonts.com/font-downloads) the default font is J`etBrainsMono Nerd Font`, but you can install any other one and then edit the theme to change it.
+First you will need to install a nerd font from the [nerdfonts page](https://www.nerdfonts.com/font-downloads) the default font is `JetBrainsMono Nerd Font`, but you can install any other one and then edit the theme to change it.

 The file you need to edit is `.config/rofi/config.rasi` and change the `JetBrainsMono Nerd Font`